bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Coinswaps and other Steganographic solutions that are similar to CoinSwap often involve what I call cross-block interactivity.
 Because you have to fund, and only when you're sure the funding event has occurred correctly can you then complete the protocol to complete a private CoinSwap.
 That's not really true with like a general atomic swap construct, may be debatable.
-But you know, a proper private CoinSwap, it's kind of a cross-block interactivity you have to worry about, is that embedded deep enough in the chain, because if it's not and it gets re-org'd, then theoretically I can lose some money in a coin swap.
+But you know, a proper private CoinSwap, it's kind of a cross-block interactivity you have to worry about, is that embedded deep enough in the chain, because if it's not and it gets re-org'd, then theoretically I can lose some money in a CoinSwap.
 But this has the property, even though it's very complicated, there's a lot of signatures, a lot of keys, you can do all of it at one shot, and once you're finished, you never have to talk to your counterparty again.
 Because if they go offline, you've got all the pre-signed transactions.
 Maybe that's not, I didn't really have enough time.
-Musig2 is required, or musig anyway, or theoretically ECDSA with two-party computation.
+Musig2 is required, or musig anyway, or theoretically ECDSA with two-party computation (ECDSA-2P).
 Anything that hides, to me it's important to hide the fact that they're the multi-sig connectors between each of these transactions, otherwise they don't look like ordinary spends.
 And the last point is the point that we just said, the subgraph is not distinguishable.

 ## How subset sum analysis can fail?

-(refer slide #14)
+(refer slide#14)

 Okay, we talked about subset sum analysis.
 I'd also like to point out that subset sum analysis can fail in three ways, maybe.